turanszkij/WickedEngine/README.md

 If you are having trouble getting the applications to run, make sure that you satisfy the following conditions:
 - If you built the application with Visual Studio, run it from the Visual Studio environment, where the executable working directory is set up to be the Project directory (not the build directory where the exe will be found)
 - If you want to run an application without Visual Studio, either copy the executable from the BUILD directory to the correct project directory, or set the working directory appropriately.
 You can also check the Working directory setting in Visual Studio to find out the right working directory of every project.
-- If you want to build UWP application, then you will first need to build the shaders into a shader dump.
-For that, build and run the `offlineshadercompiler` project with the `hlsl6 shaderdump` command line arguments.
-If the `wiShaderDump.h` file is successfully generated, rebuilding the engine will embed all the shader files so they are not loaded separately.
-But embedded shaders also cannot be recompiled during runtime.

 <img align="right" src="https://github.com/turanszkij/wickedengine-gifs/raw/main/weather.gif" width="320px"/>